Information collected and how it's used

 Nondisclosure of certain personal/private information

 We may require you to provide certain personal information in order to assist you.
 You may choose not to provide this information.
-If you do we may not be able to properly handle your request.
+However, if you chose not to do so, we may not be able to properly handle your request.
 You will have to contact us by mail, in person, or telephone.

 Review and correction of personally identifiable information